bbarker505/CEBA_climMatch/README.md

 # Instructions

 (1) Clone the repository.
 Don't move or delete any subfolders or data.
-(2) Download the climate data for the western U.S. ("all_away_dat.csv") from Zenodo: https://zenodo.org/records/13770391.
-(3) Place "all_away_dat.csv" in the following directory of the repository: /data/weekly/away/
-(4) Open the R project ("CEBA_climMatch.Rproj") in RStudio/Posit.
+(2) Open the R project ("CEBA_climMatch.Rproj") in RStudio/Posit.
-(5) Open R script named "CEBA_climMatch.R" in the "script" subfolder.
+(3) Open R script named "CEBA_climMatch.R" in the "script" subfolder.
-(6) Install any necessary packages as listed above.
+(4) Install any necessary packages as listed above.
-(7) Run the R script.
+(5) Run the R script, which produces the two climate matching models and associated figures.
+(6) (Optional) The "CEBA_localityMap_nativeRange.R" script produces a map of locality records for CEBA in Europe and western Asia.

 # Acknowledgements